Maryland Dream ACT- BCCC Student Guide

 Baltimore City Community College grants admission to all students regardless of citizenship.
 Maryland Dream ACT provides the opportunity for some non-U.S. citizens who attended high school in Maryland to receive in-state tuition.
 In order to qualify for this exemption, students must meet the following requirements: BCCC DREAM ACT Student Affidavit

-(2) Graduated from a public or nonpublic high school in Maryland or receiving the equivalent of a high school diploma from the State not earlier than the 2007-2008 school year (official transcript indicating date of graduation is required);
+(2) Graduated from a public or nonpublic high school in Maryland or received the equivalent of a high school diploma from the State;

-(3) Enrolls in the college within four years after graduating from a public or nonpublic secondary school in the State or receiving the equivalent of a high school diploma in the State;
+(3) Register within six years after graduating from a public or nonpublic secondary school in the State or receiving the equivalent of a high school diploma in the State;

-(5) Provides an affidavit stating that the individual will file an application to become a permanent resident within 30 days after the individual becomes eligible to do so;
+(5) Provide an affidavit stating that the individual will file an application to become a permanent resident within 30 days after the individual becomes eligible to do so;

 PROCEDURES FOR REQUESTING THIS EXEMPTION FROM NONRESIDENT TUITION